openservicemesh/osm/CONTRIBUTOR_LADDER.md

     * Is able to exercise judgement for the good of the project, independent of their employer, social circles, or teams
     * Mentors other Contributors
 * Additional privileges:
-    * Approve PRs to any area of the project
+    * Approve PRs to areas of ownership
     * Represent the project in public as a Maintainer
     * Communicate with the CNCF on behalf of the project
     * Have a vote in Maintainer decisions

 Process of becoming a Maintainer:

 1. A current contributor may be self-nominated or be nominated by a current Maintainer by opening a PR against the root of the [OSM repository] and adding the nominee to the [OWNERS file] under the *owners* entry.
-Additionally, if the nomination is for a code owner whose PR approvals are meant to satisfy the PR merge requirements, the nominee must be added to the [CODEOWNERS file] in the same PR.
-A codeowner is defined per the [GitHub definition](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#about-code-owners).
+   - If the nomination is for a code owner whose PR approvals are meant to satisfy the PR merge requirements against specific areas of the codebase, the nominee must be added to the [CODEOWNERS file] for their specific areas of ownership in the same PR.
+   - A codeowner is defined per the [GitHub definition](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#about-code-owners).
+See this [example](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#example-of-a-codeowners-file) on how to specify an area in the [CODEOWNERS file] .
 2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Maintainer.
 3. A majority of the current Maintainers must then approve the PR.